-The road line and the curb is visible in 2D and 3D.
+The road line and the curb are visible in 2D and 3D.

-Creating a road using an ARCHICAD fill as described above, by using a polyline the user will obtain a "regular" shaped road only (although by dragging the editable nodes subsequently, it can modify the morphology).
+Creating a road using an Archicad fill as described above, by using a polyline the user will obtain a "regular" shaped road only (although by dragging the editable nodes subsequently, it can modify the morphology).

-Creating a road using an ArchiTerraPlus fill
+Creating a road using an Architerra Plus fill

 Sometimes is required to create more complex shapes, not necessarily "symmetric" on the two sides.
-In this case, users can use an ARCHICAD fill to define the shape of the element more freely.
-Using the ARCHICAD Fill tool, draw a polyline to represent the edge of the road:
+In this case, users can use an Archicad fill to define the shape of the element more freely.
+Using the Archicad Fill tool, draw a polyline to represent the edge of the road:

 The nodes of the polyline are extremely important as they define the variations in altitude of the element.
-ArchiTerraPlus uses these nodes to calculate the altitude of the element which will be placed on the ground with those coordinates (from the side selected as the reference side).
+Architerra Plus uses these nodes to calculate the altitude of the element which will be placed on the ground with those coordinates (from the side selected as the reference side).

-Select the fill and click on the Road tool in the ArchiTerraPlus toolbox to display the Road settings dialog box (where the road width field will be disabled).
+Select the fill and click on the Road tool in the Architerra Plus toolbox to display the Road settings dialog box (where the road width field will be disabled).
 From this point, the procedure is the same as described in the previous topic.

 Configure the settings as required and confirm by closing the dialog box by clicking OK.
-ArchiTerraPlus closes the dialog box and the cursor changes shape, waiting the user to make two clicks to define information fundamental to creating the element.
+Architerra Plus closes the dialog box and the cursor changes shape, waiting for the user to make two clicks to define information fundamental to creating the element.
 The first two clicks must be performed on the two sides which identify the two ends of the road.